-But did you know about the Korean equivalent Kimbab (김밥)?
-It’s basically rice (bab 밥) rolled up in a sheet of seaweed (gim 김), quite similar to the Japanese maki sushi.
+But did you know about the Korean equivalent Kimbap (also spelled Gimbap 김밥)?
+It’s basically rice (bap 밥) rolled up in a sheet of seaweed (gim 김), quite similar to the Japanese maki sushi.
 Only it has WAY MORE fillings!!!🤩 💕

 Another difference is, that you don’t need to dip the pieces into a sauce, because the fillings are already seasoned.

-In Korea, Kimbab is consumed as a snack, small meal or as a starter.
+In Korea, Kimbap is consumed as a snack, small meal or as a starter.
 It can be found sold on the streets or in small restaurants (bunsikjeom 분식점).
-In those restaurants, you can normally choose among various types of fillings – ranging from Kimchi to fried pork cutlet or 🥩beef plus the standard vegetables!
+In those restaurants, you can normally choose among various types of fillings – ranging from kimchi to fried pork cutlet or 🥩beef plus the standard vegetables!

 The basic filling usually includes 🥕carrot, 🥬spinach, pickled radish, 🥒cucumber, 🥚egg, 🥓ham (haem 햄), 🐟fishcake (odeng 오뎅) and 🦀crab meat (gematsal 게맛살).

-It is easy to customize your Kimbab order, when it is made on location.
-According to your preferences, you can ask for specific ingredients to be put into your roll of Kimbab.
+It is easy to customize your Kimbap order, when it is made on location.
+According to your preferences, you can ask for specific ingredients to be put into your roll of Kimbap.
 Here are some ideas to for doing so:

 🥕 “김밥에 야채만 넣어주세요.”
-Please put only vegetables into my Kimbab. 🥒
+Please put only vegetables into my Kimbap. 🥒

 🥚 “김밥에 야채하고 계란만 넣어주세요.”
-Please put only vegetables and egg into my Kimbab.🍳
+Please put only vegetables and egg into my Kimbap.🍳

 🥓 “햄 빼고 김밥 만들어주세요.”
-Please make my Kimbab without ham. 🐷
+Please make my Kimbap without ham. 🐷

 🐟 “오뎅이나 게맛살 빼고 김밥 만들어주세요.”
-Please make my Kimbab without fishcake or crab meat. 🦀
+Please make my Kimbap without fishcake or crab meat. 🦀